pprunty/formik-otp-input/README.md

 # formik-otp-input 🪪

-An extension to the [formik](https://github.com/jaredpalmer/formik) library, `formik-otp-input` enables OTP (one-time-password) input for React applications with a configurable number of input values for the password, as well as user configurable automation for focus, submission and key change handling.
+`formik-otp-input` is an enhancement to the [formik](https://github.com/jaredpalmer/formik) library, designed specifically for React applications.
+This extension introduces a specialized OTP (one-time-password) input feature.
+It offers a customizable input field count for the password, along with user-defined options for automating focus, submission, and key change events.
+Additionally, this extension supports autofill suggestions on mobile devices, which may vary based on the user's mobile or email service provider."

+The inspiration for this project came in part from the smooth checkout process experienced with [Stripe/Link payments](https://stripe.com/docs/payments/link).
+Its integration is versatile, making it suitable for a variety of applications, such as:

+1. Verification processes via email or mobile.
+2. Authentication workflows through email/SMS or passwordless systems.
+3. Two-factor authentication (2FA) for added security.
+4. Secure online payment and transaction confirmation.
+5. User registration and login procedures for web and mobile applications.
+6. Quick response actions in interactive customer service tools

 ## Installation 💿